The Archers: Current cast

+Former cast

 Ambridge Extra

 BBC Radio 4 Extra ran an occasional short supplement, Ambridge Extra, between 2011 and 2013, featuring characters away from the Ambridge environs.
 Series 1 and 2 had 26 episodes and series 3, 4 and 5 had 20.
 The reason offered for non-renewal was limited resources.

 Fan clubs

 Two organisations dedicated to the programme were established in the 1990s.
 Archers Addicts was the official body, run by members of the cast.
 The club had five thousand members and an online shop where Archers memorabilia was sold under licence.
-It closed as a club on 31 December 2013 but still has a Facebook page and Twitter feed.
-Archers Anarchists was formed sometime later, objecting to the "castist" assumptions propagated by the BBC, and claiming that the characters are real.
+It closed as a club on 31 December 2013 but still has a Facebook page and a Twitter feed.
+Archers Anarchists was formed some time later, objecting to the "castist" assumptions propagated by the BBC, and claiming that the characters are real.

 The usenet newsgroup uk.media.radio.archers (referred to as UMRA by its users, who call themselves umrats) has been running since 1995.
-Its users include experts on subjects covered by the programme, such as the many aspects of farming, the running of small businesses, bell ringing; lengthy discussions ensue – as well as light-hearted matters, and plot speculation.
-Various gatherings occur where umrats come together.
-The first was a series of about ten annual barbecues.
+Its users include experts on subjects covered by the programme, such as the many aspects of farming, the running of small businesses, and bell ringing; lengthy discussions ensue – as well as coverage of light-hearted matters and plot speculation.
+Various gatherings of umrats occur, including a series of about ten annual barbecues.
 The first was attended by Carole Boyd (Lynda Snell).
 They have included participants from Europe and the Americas.
-It has nicknames for many of the main Archers characters, such as S'aint for Shula.
-(There are nicknames for most of the regular characters.)
-Due perhaps to it being initially more accessible in academia, the discussions can be quite detailed, though UMRA considers itself to be a friendly and welcoming group, where in particular flamewars and the like are not welcome.
+The group has nicknames for most of the regular Archers characters, such as S'aint for Shula.
+Perhaps because it was initially more accessible in academia, the discussions can be quite detailed, though UMRA considers itself to be a friendly and welcoming group, where in particular flamewars and the like are not welcome.
 Despite the general decline of usenet with the advent of trendier media such as Facebook and Twitter, UMRA remains a very active newsgroup compared to many.
-Its one-time T-shirts and mugs bore the legend (in yellow on "Barwick Green", of course) "An everyday story of internet folk."
+Its one-time T-shirts and mugs bore the legend (in yellow on "Barwick Green", of course) "An everyday story of internet folk", in humorous reference to the programme's initial billing.